 Caterhams, like all modern cars, have an Engine Control Unit (ECU) – a black box full of electronics, controlled by a microprocessor that manages how the engine runs.
-And because its has a microprocessor, that means it also runs some software to control everything.
-It also connects to a bunch of sensors, like temperature, pressure, engine speed, air-flow, lambda etc which it then uses to set things like the engine’s ignition advance/retard, air/fuel mixture and other stuff.
+And because it has a microprocessor it means it runs some software to control everything.
+It also connects to a bunch of sensors, like temperature, pressure, engine speed, air-flow, lambda etc which it then uses to set the engine’s inputs, things like ignition advance/retard, air/fuel mixture and other stuff.

 What these MBE ECU’s do allow though, is access to the internal sensor information used by the ECU to run the engine.
 There are many, many parameters used by the software to make an engine run properly and we hoped to be able to see all this information in “real time” – meaning we can see the data change in front of our eyes, hopefully being updated many times per second.

 It’s also important to understand that there is both primary data (taken directly from physical sensors) and derived data (secondary, extrapolated or calculated data derived from the primary data).
 We’ll hopefully be able to see both.

 The standard location for the ECU is underneath the battery in the engine bay:

 In order for us to be able to interrogate the ECU and extract all this data, we need some way of connecting a computer into the ECU.
 Handily, legislation has been in place for a number of years that requires car manufacturers to fit a car with a diagnostic connector.
 This is known as the OBD port and looks like this:

 It’s through this connector that we’ll be getting access to the ECU and hopefully seeing what’s going on.
 The OBD port on a Caterham is located above the steering column underneath the dash.
 On my 2017 car it is loosely mounted, dangling on a short length of electrical cables that run to the connector.
 So you need to be careful when handling it so you don’t pull any of the cables out of the connector.